 Patellar Luxation in Dogs is a Degenerative Joint Disease…

-Meaning that it will get progressively worse over time, especially if left untreated.
+It will progressively worsen over time, especially if left untreated.
 This is why we wanted to take a moment and discuss the common condition which can affect so many of our pets.
-This way, if you think that you pet may be suffering from this condition, you’ll not only know what to expect, you’ll also be able to get him or her to a vet sooner so that you can create a treatment plan that will best help treat you loved one.
+This way, if you think that your pet may be suffering from this condition, you’ll not only know what to expect, but you’ll also be able to get them to a vet sooner to create a treatment plan that will best help treat your loved one.

-Patellar Luxation is actually fairly common, especially in pedigree breed dogs and basically describes a situation where a dog’s leg bones don’t fit correctly into the knee joint.
-This “misalignment” can be due to a hereditary condition, normal wear and tear due to aging or can be the result of some type of injury.
+Patellar Luxation is pretty standard, especially in pedigree breed dogs, and describes a situation where a dog’s leg bones don’t fit correctly into the knee joint.
+This “misalignment” can be due to a hereditary condition, everyday wear and tear due to aging, or the result of some injury.

 Mechanics of patellar luxation…

 Patellar Luxation happens when the kneecap (or Patella) becomes unstable and starts to move around.
 You see, in a “normal” knee joint, the patella is supposed to be connected to the two bones of the leg via the knee joint and unable to move from side to side of the “float.”
 This, however, isn’t the case in a dog suffering from patellar luxation because in these cases, the patella can move from side to side (Medial Patellar Luxation or MPL), exposing the ends of the leg bones, the cartilage and the corresponding tendons of the knee joint…

 Realize that there are various stages of each condition, each progressing into a worsening and more painful state for your pet, ultimately ending with your dog being unable to walk entirely!
 This is why it’s so crucial that if you do feel that your dog is suffering from this condition, you have them checked out right away so that a game plan can be put into place to slow down the progression of this disease.

 Clinical signs that your dog may be suffering from Patellar Luxation can include the following: